What is a UTXO?

 How It Works

-Bitcoin's ledger is structured as inputs and outputs, not account balances.
-When you receive bitcoin, a transaction creates a UTXO with your name on it.
-That UTXO can be spent once and only once.
-When you spend it, it becomes the input to a new transaction that creates new UTXOs.
+When you spend, the UTXO becomes the input to a new transaction.
+That transaction creates new UTXOs.
 Your wallet's balance is the sum of all UTXOs you can unlock with your keys.
-Because each UTXO can only be spent once, Bitcoin prevents double-spending—you can't use the same UTXO in multiple transactions.
-When your wallet sends payment, it selects UTXOs totaling at least the sending amount, spends them, and creates output UTXOs to the recipient and yourself (change).
+Because each UTXO can only be spent once, Bitcoin prevents double-spending: the same UTXO can't appear as an input in two valid transactions.
+When your wallet sends a payment, it selects UTXOs totaling at least the sending amount, spends them, and creates output UTXOs to the recipient and back to yourself as change.